ASP Application Deadlines

 Important!
 ASP applications may be due earlier at area high schools.
 Check with your high school for internal deadlines.

-The Advanced Scholars Program (ASP) enables outstanding secondary school students to study at Grinnell College while completing their secondary education requirements.
-It is designed for those who have exhausted the course opportunities in the curriculum of Grinnell High School (and other area high schools on a case-by-case basis) in certain subjects.
+The Advanced Scholar Program (ASP) enables outstanding secondary school students to study at Grinnell College while completing their secondary education requirements.
+It is designed for those who have exhausted their high school’s course offerings in certain subjects.

 - You must be academically superior and prepared for the intellectual rigors of study at Grinnell College.
 For example, the average first-year student at the College graduated in the top 10 percent of her/his secondary school class and scored well on the SAT (1350 median) and ACT (30 median).

-- Normally you must have taken all secondary school courses directly relevant to the subject area to be studied at the College.
+- Normally, you must have taken all secondary school courses directly relevant to the subject area in which you wish to study at Grinnell College.